 The Yellowknife Ski Club has been running on 100 per cent volunteer power since it was first incorporated as a society in 1968.
-The club has hosted five Arctic Winter Games (dating back to 1970) and produced several world champions.
+The club has hosted five Arctic Winter Games (dating back to 1970) and currently runs programs and events for skiers of all ages and abilities.

 The club primarily operates on a leased parcel of land near the northern boundary of the City of Yellowknife, site of approximately 14 kilometres of groomed ski trails, snowshoe trails, a biathlon shooting range, and our chalet.